eschulte/cla/README.md

 ### Usage

-To use cla first define the `CLA_MODULE_DIR` environment variable to point to `modules/` in this directory.
+To use cla first define the `CLA_MDIR` environment variable to point to `modules/` in this directory.

-    export CLA_MODULE_DIR=/home/user/src/cla/modules
+    export CLA_MDIR=/home/user/src/cla/modules

 Add the `cla` executable in the `bin/` sub-directory of this repository to your path.
 Use the `-h` option to see the available